Logistics-Living-Lab/sucolo-database_services/sucolo_database_services-stubs/README.md

 ## License

-MIT License - see the LICENSE file for details
+MIT License - see the LICENSE file for details.